davidmorford/NavigatorKit/Readme.md

 ### October 2010

+* October 7
+  * Fix build on iOS 4.2. llvm/clang 1.6 is a harsh mistress.
+See notes in commenting and uncommenting two lines to build set 4.2 SDK as the main SDK in these files:
+    * Overall – **$(ROOT)/Configurations/Platform.xcconfig** and **$(ROOT)/Configurations/Project.xcconfig**
+    * Example and Project Template – **$(ROOT)/Projects/Catalogs/NavigatorCatalog/Configurations/Project.xcconfig** and **$(ProjectFolderName)/Configurations/Project.xcconfig**

-• October 1st
+* October 1st
-  • Refactor method names still using URLAction to be more consistent NavigatorAction name
+  * Refactor method names still using URLAction to be more consistent NavigatorAction name
-  • Update Xcode Project Template
+  * Update Xcode Project Template

 ### September 2010
 - Update Readme, Todo and Licenses.